 Marketing Yourself To Employers – A Roadmap

-Jobs boards, social media and networking are three tools job searchers may use to land a new job.
-Today, we’re providing a roadmap for a fourth way.
+Jobs boards, social media, and networking are three tools job searchers may use to land a new job.
+Today, we’re providing a roadmap to marketing yourself for a fourth way.

 Marketing Yourself to Employers

 To help you in marketing yourself to employers we will cover:

 - How to identify the correct person to target